LyndonSpiralMandala/lyndon-spiral-complex-phase/README.md

 # 🧩 The Theory of the Lyndon Spiral Complex Phase
 **by Hiroki　Honda**
-Independent Researcher Japanese in Mathematical Structures
+Independent Researcher in Mathematical Structures (Japan)

 *Last updated: July 2025*